gabrielcc2/atdbSS2021/README.md

 The task consists of testing learned models for performing range searches on a dataset.

+**The task is now available:**

-It is available as a colab notebook, here: https://github.com/gabrielcc2/atdbSS2019/blob/master/Range_search_with_learned_models_ATDBSS2019.ipynb
+It is available as a Colab notebook, here: https://github.com/gabrielcc2/atdbSS2019/blob/master/Range_search_with_learned_models_ATDBSS2019.ipynb

+To work on the assignment, open the notebook in Colab.
+You might also need to save a copy to your Google drive, such that you can store some temporary files.

 **Task overview:**